googlearchive/compute-appengine-demo-suite-python/DESIGN.md

 A simple GCE library is included in `lib/google_cloud/gce.py`.
 This is built on the [Google API Python Library][python-lib].

+The discovery document is checked in (`demo- suite/discovery/compute/v1beta14.json`).
+When updating to a new version a new discovery doc will have to be fetched and used.
+An easy way to do this is to grab it from the gcutil tarball.

 Individual demo handlers should have a method that returns a JSON dictionary of instance state and data.
 It might look like this: